kayleedial/my386blog/_posts/2023-03-16-data-collection.md

 This is where the true webscraping happens.
 These six steps walk through the code below.

-1. The code starts by iterating through a list of URLs called url_list.
+1. The code starts by iterating through the list of URLs.
 For each URL in the list, it sends a GET request using the requests library and saves the response as a variable.

 2. The response object is then passed into the BeautifulSoup constructor.
 This creates a BeautifulSoup object, which holds the HTML content of the webpage.